Money is on the list, they say. Right.

-As shown in the example, if you are selling a lower plan subscription, you can simply use Smart Offers to upsell a higher plan subscription license and pocket in more revenue.
+As per the above example, you can use Smart Offers to upsell a higher plan subscription license and pocket more revenue.

-Affiliate For WooCommerce is one of the hot-selling plugin on WooCommerce.com.
+Affiliate for WooCommerce is one of the hot-selling plugins on WooCommerce.com.
 Being compatible with WooCommerce Subscriptions, your affiliates can easily earn recurring revenue from subscription products.

-Smart Coupons is an all-in-one coupons plugin.
-Discount vouchers, gift cards, bulk generation, advanced restrictions, etc.
+Smart Coupons is the official and all-in-one WooCommerce coupons plugin.
+It offers discount vouchers, gift cards, bulk generation, advanced restrictions and other powerful features.

 - Restrict coupons on products based on payment methods, location, shipping, etc.